bloominstituteoftechnology/front-end-project-week/README.md

 ## Extra Features:

+- [ ] Wire up your static React App to our Notes API.
+  - Now that you've completed the MVP for this project, we want to work with some data that will be persistent across a server.
+[We have built a Notes API](/NOTES.md) for you.
+You'll find information about this server in the NOTES.md file.
 - [ ] Re-factor your code to include redux for your state-management
 - [ ] Search functionality
 - [ ] Markdown support in notes